Fire safety (general)

 Disclaimer: While every effort has been made to ensure the accuracy of the information contained in the Pink Book, we regret that we cannot be responsible for any errors.
 The Pink Book contains general information about laws applicable to your business.
 The information is not advice, and should not be treated as such.
 Read our full disclaimer.

 - Fire safety legislation applies to virtually all workplaces including attractions, hotels, B&Bs and self-catering properties.

-- A 'suitable and sufficient' fire risk assessment must be carried out, and where there are five or more employees, the assessment should be recorded.
+- A 'suitable and sufficient' fire risk assessment must be carried out and recorded.

-- There should be one person responsible for the fire risk assessment and ensuring that fire protection and prevention measures are observed and maintained.
+- There must be a person identified as being responsible for the fire risk assessment and ensuring that fire protection and prevention measures are observed and maintained.

 - An emergency plan should be drawn up.
 It should be displayed in the form of a fire action notice in guest rooms and adjacent to the fire alarm call points in the staff and common areas.

 Fire risk assessment template

-Carry out your fire risk assessment with our downloadable template.
+Smaller accommodation businesses can carry out their fire risk assessment with a downloadable template.

-You can also download supplementary guidance on considering the means of escape for disabled people from Gov.uk.
+You can also download the Gov.uk supplementary guidance on considering the means of escape for disabled people.

 The Regulatory Reform (Fire Safety) Order 2005 requires the 'responsible person' in virtually all workplaces, including attractions, hotels, B&Bs and self-catering properties, to adopt a self-assessment approach to fire safety in the workplace.

 The Regulatory Reform (Fire Safety) Order 2005 applies to England and Wales, but there is equivalent legislation in Scotland and Northern Ireland.